-Are You Moving From or To Maryland?
+Are You Moving To Maryland?

 Maryland is a state in the Mid-Atlantic region of the United States, bordering Virginia, West Virginia, and Washington, D.C. to its south and west; Pennsylvania to its north; and Delaware to its east.
 The state’s largest city is Baltimore, and its capital is Annapolis.

 Maryland, also known as “Old Line State”, “Free State”, “Little America” and “America in Miniature” has some really awesome places to visit.
 This is an apt presentation of the Mid-Atlantic state that offers a little bit of everything.
 Within its borders, from the seashore (the Chesapeake Bay and the Atlantic Ocean) to the mountains (the Appalachians) to urban areas (Baltimore and the Washington DC suburbs), you will find coastal destinations, waterfront cities, stunning mountains, historic national parks, and maritime villages.
 It’s proximity to Washington, D.C. keeps it modern, but the incredible history of the region means that the state is rooted firmly in the past.

 While you probably don’t need any more reasons to move to Maryland, you might also want to consider the food.
 You’ll find some of the best food around in our beautiful state.
 Life in Maryland just doesn’t get any better.
 After all, we have an abundance of beautiful places to visit, including Jug Bay Natural Area in Lothian.